dairycultist/New-Hand-in-Mootown/README.md

 # FunGame

-In order to combat depression, I'm making a game that's fun (even if it's not perfect)

-godot farming game, crops are low poly, cozy animal crossing vibe
+In order to combat depression, I'm making a game that's fun (even if it's not perfect).
+It's a farming game, with low poly crops, customization, and cozy animal crossing vibe.

 I think play region will be... fenced off?

+structures, like square or hexagonal platforms?

 [jolt](https://godotengine.org/storage/releases/4.4/video/godot_jolt.webm)